AndreaCaldiroli/ATES-Code/README.md

     chmod +x run_program.sh

-To run the code, you simply have to run the bash file: `./run_program.sh`
+## Using the code

+To run the code, you simply have to run the bash file: `./run_program.sh`.
+The user is prompted to a window in which the parameters of the system to be simulated  and the numerical scheme to be used must be provided.
+See << insert citation >> for a detailed explanation of such parameters.
+If a system is not available in the precompiled archive (which is stored in `/src/utils/params_table.txt`), it is possible, after filling all the fields, to add it to the default list for later simulations by using the `Add planet` button.